I have been told that having a blog or landing page on a subdomain e.g. blog.mywebsite.com will destroy my site SEO – is that true?

 Write specifically for your target market and the personas within it.

-Write about the topics you’d like to “own”.
+Write extensively about the topics you’d like to “own”.

 Here's an idea: Pick 5-10 topics for your business and write one good lengthy, informative piece about each.
 This is called “pillar” content.
 Then create cluster topics which each link to the appropriate pillar content.
 Now promote that content through social posts, email, ads and more.

 Don't forget that content includes video.
 Video is becoming more and more important as a reference tool for people seeking help.
-So do include video clips and animations for those cluster topics.
+Include video clips and animations for those cluster topics.

 This pillar and cluster method is in line with recent changes to search engine algorithms that are designed to understand the context of people’s search queries – associating past searches with similar themes and pulling multiple keywords and phrases associated with the search query to find the best results.